- Traditional Undergraduate

 The Tuition Remission Program at Eastern University provides tuition benefits for full time regular employees, their spouses, and eligible dependent children.
 Those who meet all of the conditions of eligibility, including the required year of full time service, receive remission for 100% of the cost of tuition.
 Under this program, employees may take a maximum of three credit hours per semester (unless enrolled in a cohort/nontraditional program).
 Eligible spouses and dependents may take a full- or part-time course load.
 For more information on eligibility and other program features, please contact the Human Resources Department.

 ALL Undergraduate students are required to file the FAFSA before they can receive Tuition Remission – no exceptions.
-Any federal or state grant the student is eligible to receive will impact the amount of the Tuition Remission benefit.
+Any federal or state grant or other EU funds the student is eligible to receive will impact the amount of the Tuition Remission benefit.
 The total value of the discount and grants will not exceed the cost of tuition.
 The federal and/or state aid may go toward room and board for faculty and staff dependents who are on-campus residents.

 The University’s Tuition Exchange Program provides the opportunity for full time regular Eastern employee dependents to receive undergraduate scholarships at one of the participating member institutions.
 Eastern offers the opportunity for employees to apply (on behalf of their qualifying dependent) for scholarships through three organizations.
 The three organizations are Tuition Exchange, Inc. (TE), Council for Christian Colleges and Universities (CCCU), and Council for Independent Colleges (CIC).
 A list of participating colleges and universities can be found at:

 Application for the Tuition Exchange Program does not guarantee acceptance into participating schools or ensure a scholarship.
 Approval must be granted by the accepting institution.
 For more information about eligibility and other plan features, please contact the Human Resources Department.